 Joslin Smith: Investigative Officer Suspected That 3 Suspects Were Lying

-• The South African Police Service officer who investigated Joslin Smith's disappearance suspected that the three suspects were not honest
+• The South African Police Service (SAPS) officer who investigated Joslin Smith's disappearance suspected that the three suspects were not honest

-• Joslin's mother, Kelly Smith, her boyfriend Jacquin Appollis and Steveno Van Rhyn are on trial for Joslin's disappearance
+• Joslin's mother, Kelly Smith, her boyfriend, Jacquin Appollis, and Steveno Van Rhyn are on trial for Joslin's disappearance

-• The detective spoke on the second day of the trial of Joslin's disappearance and said after questioning them, he concluded that they were lying
+• The detective spoke on the second day of the trial of Joslin's disappearance and said, after questioning them, he concluded that they were lying

 With nine years’ experience, Tebogo Mokwena, a current affairs writer for Briefly News, provided insights into the criminal justice system, crime statistics and high-profile cases in South Africa at Daily Sun.